mjduarterosa/quarto-blog/readme.md

 ## The Mockup Blog

-This is my personal blog, you can find it at [TheMockup.blog](https://themockup.blog/).
+This is my personal blog.
+Experimenting with Quarto.